-For assessments using electronic means of testing (i.e. ExamSoft, PCOA, etc.), the electronic record submitted by the student is the final record of the student's answers on the assessment and will not be changed after upload.
+For assessments using electronic means of testing (i.e. ExamSoft, RxPrep, etc.), the electronic record submitted by the student is the final record of the student's answers on the assessment and will not be changed after upload.
 The assessment electronic log stored in the electronic testing system server will be considered the final record of assessment performance.

-On the day of the assessment after the post-assessment review, the student will be notified of their grade via a pdf scoresheet available to students by logging in to the electronic system.
-Only this original pdf file will be considered the final record of grade notification to the student and no other item or electronic file (i.e. screenshots, pictures, emails, text, etc.) will be considered valid.
+On the day of the assessment after the post-assessment review, the student will be notified of their grade via a .pdf scoresheet available to students by logging in to the electronic system.
+The Office of Academic Affairs release these score reports to students.
+Student should not contact faculty, staff or administrators to determine if they passed/nopassed the assessment prior to these score reports being released.
+Only this original .pdf file will be considered the final record of grade notification to the student and no other item or electronic file (i.e. screenshots, pictures, emails, text, etc.) will be considered valid.
 Assessment questions will not be returned to students if electronic means of testing are used.